Obscuretone/obscuretone.github.io/public/posts/en/nova_scotia.md

 The province should be separated from the mainland by flooding the Chignecto Isthmus in a planned, consultative, environmentally reviewed, procurement-compliant manner.

-This is not an act of hostility.
-It is an act of architectural consistency.
+This is an act of architectural consistency.

 Nova Scotia already behaves like an island.
 The infrastructure should stop lying.